Automated Tropical Cyclone Forecasting System: Reason for development

 The need for a more modernized method for forecasting tropical cyclones had become apparent by the mid-1980s.
 At that time, the Department of Defense was using acetate, grease pencils, and disparate computer programs to forecast tropical cyclones.
 The ATCF software was developed by the Naval Research Laboratory for the Joint Typhoon Warning Center (JTWC) in Monterey, California beginning in 1986, and used since 1988.
 In the 1990s, the system was adapted by the National Hurricane Center (NHC) for use at the NHC, National Centers for Environmental Prediction, and the Central Pacific Hurricane Center.
 This provided the NHC with a multitasking software environment which allowed them to improve efficiency and cut the time required to make a forecast by 25% or 1 hour.
-ATCF was originally developed for use within DOS, before later being adapted to Unix and Linux.
+ATCF was originally developed for MS-DOS, before being adapted to Unix and Linux.

 System identification

-Systems within ATCF are identified with the basin prefix (AL – North Atlantic Ocean, CP – Central North Pacific Ocean, EP – North-East Pacific Ocean, IO – North Indian Ocean, SH – Southern Hemisphere, SL – South Atlantic Ocean, WP – North-West Pacific Ocean) and then followed by two digit number between 01 and 49 for active tropical cyclones, which becomes incremented with each new system, and then the year associated with the system (e.g. EP202015 for Hurricane Patricia).
+Systems within ATCF are identified with the basin prefix (AL – North Atlantic Ocean, CP – Central North Pacific Ocean, EP – North-East Pacific Ocean, IO – North Indian Ocean, SH – Southern Hemisphere, SL – South Atlantic Ocean, WP – North-West Pacific Ocean) and then followed by two digit number between 01 and 49 for active tropical cyclones, which becomes incremented with each new system, and then the year associated with the system (e.g., EP202015 for Hurricane Patricia).
 Numbers from 50 through 79 after the basin acronym are used internally by the basin's respective Tropical Cyclone Warning Centers and Regional Specialized Meteorological Center.
 Numbers in the 80s are used for training purposes and can be reused.
 Numbers in the 90s are used for areas of interest, sometimes referred to as invests or areas of disturbed weather, and are also reused within any particular year.
 Their status is listed the following ways within the associated data file: DB – disturbance, TD – tropical depression, TS – tropical storm, TY – typhoon, ST – super typhoon, TC – tropical cyclone, HU – hurricane, SD – subtropical depression, SS – subtropical storm, EX – extratropical systems, IN – inland, DS – dissipating, LO – low, WV – tropical wave, ET – extrapolated, and XX – unknown.
 Times used are in a four digit year, month, day, and hour format.